webtoknow/fx-trading-app/Week_09/Exercise/README.md

   private String userName;
   private boolean isValid;

-  public String getUserName() {
-    return userName;
+  //generate getters and setters

 }

-  public void setUserName(String userName) {
-    this.userName = userName;
-  }

-  public boolean isValid() {
-    return isValid;
-  }

-  public void setValid(boolean isValid) {
-    this.isValid = isValid;
-  }

-}
 ```

 3. Under package *fxtrading* we will create a package *filter*
 We create a security filter in this package.
-This filter will execute before each call in fxtrading service(creating a new trade for example)
+This filter will intercept each HTTP call to fxtrading service.

-The filter will always allow OPTIONS calls.
-If the request contains the header Authorization starting with the string "Bearer " then the filter will call the autorization microservice.
+If the request contains the header Authorization starting with the string "Bearer " then the authorization service will be invoked to see if the token is valid.
 If the token is valid then the actual call will be allowed.
+The filter has to allow the browser's OPTIONS call.

 ```
 package com.banking.sofware.design.fxtrading.filter;